L-v-M/async/README.md

-# Asynchronous I/O for Query Processing
+# What are you waiting for?
+## Use coroutines for asynchronous I/O to hide I/O latencies and maximize the read bandwidth!

-Micro-Benchmarks to examine the benefits of asynchronous I/O for query processing using C++-Coroutines and `io_uring`.
+This repository contains micro-benchmarks to examine the benefits of asynchronous I/O for query processing using C++-Coroutines and `io_uring`.

-## Build
+### Build

 We depend on [liburing](https://github.com/axboe/liburing):